PMSM Model#

 IP-Core overview#

 All time-dependent variables are either inputs or outputs that are written/read by AXI4-full.
 That is, \(u_d\), \(u_q\), \(\omega_{mech}\), and \(M_L\) are inputs.
 Furthermore, \(i_d\), \(i_q\), \(M_I\), and \(\omega_{mech}\) are outputs.
 The IP-Core inputs \(\boldsymbol{u}(k)=[{v}_{d} ~ v_{q} ~ T_{L}]\) and outputs \(\boldsymbol{y}(k)=[i_{d} ~ i_{q} ~ T_{L} ~ \omega_{m}]\) are accessible by AXI4 (including burst transactions).
 Furthermore, all machine parameters, e.g., stator resistance, can be written by AXI at runtime.
-All AXI-transactions use single-precision variables, which the IP-Core converts to and from double precision.
+All AXI-transactions use single-precision variables.
 The inputs \(\boldsymbol{u}(k)\) and outputs \(\boldsymbol{y}(k)\) use a shadow register that holds the value of the register until a sample signal is triggered.
 Upon triggering, the inputs from the shadow register are passed to the actual input registers of the IP-Core, and the current output \(\boldsymbol{y}(k)\) is stored in the output shadow register (strobe functions of driver).
 The shadow registers can be triggered according to the requirements of the controller in the loop and ensure synchronous read/write operations.
 The inputs and outputs are implemented as an vector, therefore the HDL-Coder adds the strobe / shadow register automatically - it is not visible in the model itself.
 Note that \(\omega_{mech}\) is an input as well as an output.
 The IP-Core has two modes regarding the rotational speed \(\omega_{mech}\):

 Simulate the mechanical system and calcualte \(\omega_{mech}\) according to the equations in Friction.